Re44e/node.js-api/README.md

 **REST API using Node.js**

-Basic implementation of a REST API using express, body-parser, mongoose, and MongoDB.
+Basic implementation of a REST API using Express.js, Mongoose, and MongoDB.

 API testing through Postman.